-- 1. Upon completion of the SITH Form, the Technical Assistant for the Education of Homeless Children and Youth will complete and submit a copy of the Certification Statement for Homeless Children Automatic Eligibility for Free Meal Benefits to the Office of Food and Nutrition Services. - 2.
+- 1. Upon completion of the SITH Form, the technical assistant for the Education of Homeless Children and Youth will ensure all students experiencing homelessness are receiving free meal benefits from the Office of Food and Nutrition Services. - 2.
 The Office of Food and Nutrition Services will confirm the student's enrollment and inform the appropriate cafeteria manager of the student's eligibility to receive free meals. - 3.
-A student who is homeless will receive free meals beginning the first day of enrollment as a student in temporary housing. - 4.
-A student enrolled as homeless is eligible for free meals for the entire school year even if the student becomes permanently housed.
+A student who is experiencing homelessness will receive free meals beginning the first day of enrollment as a student in temporary housing.

-5. Schools will not require students who are homeless to complete the application for free and reduced meals.
+- 4. A student enrolled as a student experiencing homelessness is eligible for free meals for the entire school year even if the student becomes permanently housed. - 5.
+Schools will not require students who are experiencing homelessness to complete the application for FARMS.